 Teaming up against plastic waste!

 Have you found a suitable stretch along a river or stream?
 Then you can get started!
-Using the detailed project materials, the types of waste identified by the individual groups (e.g. cigarette butts, pieces of film or packaging) are published on a digital map, thus assisting the scientific community in gradually closing gaps in the existing research on the amount of different types of plastic waste.
-The fight against pollution from plastic waste, for cleaner water and for preserving natural resources for future generations in a united Europe can only be a success if we – the citizens – actively support joint political initiatives in the places we live.
+Using the detailed project materials, the types of waste identified by the individual groups (e.g., cigarette butts, pieces of film or packaging) are published on a digital map, thus assisting the scientific community in gradually closing gaps in the existing research on the amount of different types of plastic waste.
+The fight against pollution from plastic waste, for cleaner water and for preserving natural resources for future generations in a united Europe can be a success only if we – the citizens – actively support joint political initiatives in the places we live.

 Plastic Pirates – Go Europe!
 Are you with us?

 Exciting insights and valuable information are already available on our Social wall.

 Now you can also listen to the informative podcast episodes on our News page!